ngs-docs/angus/dammit_annotation.md

 new_file = names.dropna(axis=0,how='all')
 new_file.head()
 ```
-Which shoudl give an output that looks like this:
+Which should give an output that looks like this:
 ![](_static/jupyter/annotation_names.png)

 To save the file, add a new cell and enter: